UniqueName12345/computer-controller/README.md

 git clone https://github.com/UniqueName12345/computer-controller
 ```

-Then, go into the .src folder and run the following command:
+Then, go into the /src folder and run the following command:
 ```
 python3 main.py
 ```

+And now, you can control your computer as you wish!

+## How to use

+For linux users: